Photocopying & Digital Scanning

 Classroom instruction is provided in support of the Franklin & Marshall College curriculum.
 Faculty members are encouraged to contact the Archives & Special Collections to develop specialized instruction sessions utilizing rare and historic materials.

 Material can be photocopied (or, in limited amounts, digitally scanned) for personal research use only.
 Due to limitations on staff time, as well as wear and tear on the materials, we may not be able to meet all reproduction requests.
+Contact firstname.lastname@example.org about any reproduction requests for audio-visual or special format material.
 For internal, large scale F&M digitization requests, please consult with the staff of the Innovation Zone and/or Instructional and Educational Technologies (IET).

-For researchers seeking to publish materials or images from the collection in scholarly, educational, or non-profit publications or websites, written Permission to Use for Publication from the Archives & Special Collections is required.
-Permission for the reproduction (either in print, or electronically) of materials from the collections is on a one-time only, non-exclusive basis.
-(No further use or reproduction is permitted without additional permissions.)
+Researchers seeking to publish materials or images from the collection in scholarly, educational, or non-profit publications or websites, must fill out a Permission to Use for Publication form provided by the Archives & Special Collections.
+Permission for the reproduction (either in print or electronically) is on a one-time only, non-exclusive basis and no further use or reproduction is permitted without additional permissions.
 All determination of copyright ownership and securing appropriate copyright permissions (if applicable) is the responsibility of the researcher.

 All commercial or for-profit use is prohibited.

-Payment must be received BEFORE copies will be mailed.
+Payment must be received BEFORE copies/scans are delivered.
 Checks in $U.S. dollars should be made payable to "Franklin & Marshall College" and mailed to:

 Archives & Special Collections